arogers1/VBPR/README.md

 ## Setup
 To fully run this, you will need to have Python 3 installed along with all packages listed in requirements.txt.
-However, you can simply install Jupyter Notebook to view "BPR and VBPR Demo.ipynb" to view the notebook and see the results of the demo."# VBPR"
+However, you can simply install Jupyter Notebook to view "BPR and VBPR Demo.ipynb" to view the notebook and see the results of the demo.
+Even more easily, you can view the notebook directly on Github (https://github.com/arogers1/VBPR).